aryavedha/aryavedha/README.md

 I’m a DevOps Engineer with hands-on experience in designing, automating, and managing scalable cloud-native infrastructure.
 I work across cloud platforms (AWS, Azure, GCP), CI/CD automation, containerization, and infrastructure as code.
 I enjoy building reliable systems that improve productivity, security, and performance.

-Key Highlights:
+🚀 Key Highlights:

-- 🔧 1.5 years of experience in DevOps, cloud infrastructure, and automation.
+- 🔧 1.5+ years of hands-on experience in DevOps, cloud infrastructure, automation, and security-focused delivery.

-- ☁️ Skilled in AWS (EC2, S3, IAM, EBS, VPC, Lambda, EKS), with working knowledge of Azure and GCP.
+- ☁️ Cloud Expertise: Strong in AWS (EC2, S3, IAM, EBS, VPC, Lambda, ECR, EKS, CloudFormation) with working knowledge of Azure and GCP.

-- 🐳 Proficient in Docker and Kubernetes, with Helm for package management.
+- 🐳 Containerization & Orchestration: Proficient with Docker, Kubernetes, Helm, ArgoCD, and Istio for service mesh.

-- 🛠️ Experienced in Ansible and Terraform for configuration management and IaC.
+- 🛠️ IaC & Configuration Management: Experienced with Terraform, Ansible, and AWS Systems Manager to automate scalable infrastructure.

-- 🔁 Built CI/CD pipelines using Jenkins and GitHub Actions.
+- 🔁 CI/CD Pipelines: Built and optimized pipelines using Jenkins, GitHub Actions, GitLab CI/CD, and Azure DevOps.

-- 🐧 Strong background in Linux system administration and Shell Scripting.

-- 🗄️ Hands-on with MySQL, PostgreSQL, MongoDB, and Redis for database and caching solutions.
+- 🗄️ Databases: Hands-on with MySQL, PostgreSQL, and MongoDB for application backend support.

-- 🌐 Worked with Apache, Tomcat, and Nginx for web/application hosting.
+- 🌐 Web & Application Servers: Worked extensively with Nginx, Apache HTTP Server, and Apache Tomcat for hosting and deployments.

+- 📦 Build & Dependency Tools: Skilled in Maven, NuGet, NPM, and Pip for building and managing application dependencies.

+- 🗂️ Artifact Management: Experienced with Nexus, Docker Hub, and Amazon ECR for secure storage and distribution of artifacts and container images.

-- 📊 Implemented monitoring and observability using Prometheus, Grafana, Nagios, and CloudWatch.
+- 📊 Monitoring & Logging: Implemented observability using Prometheus, Grafana, Nagios, CloudWatch, and the ELK Stack.

-- 🔐 Integrated DevSecOps tools like SonarQube, Trivy, GitLeaks, OWASP Dependency-Check, and HashiCorp Vault into workflows.
+- 🔐 DevSecOps & Security: Integrated tools like SonarQube, Trivy, Syft, Grype, Cosign, Checkov, GitLeaks, OWASP ZAP, Prowler, Dockle, and HashiCorp Vault with strong AWS IAM Policies and security best practices.

+- 🔗 Messaging & Streaming: Familiar with Kafka for distributed messaging.

+- 🐧 Operating Systems & Scripting: Strong in Linux, Shell Scripting, and YAML-based automation.

+- 🤝 Agile & Collaboration: Effective teamwork using Jira and Confluence.

 I am passionate about automation, cloud-native practices, and DevSecOps, and I continuously strive to improve workflows that bridge development and operations seamlessly.

 </td>

 <td valign="top" width="50%">